When and where do we rehearse?

 Are there any solo opportunities?

-Petros Singers perform with some of the UK’s finest professional singers, and members find it inspiring to share a platform with them.
+Petros Singers performs with some of the UK’s finest professional singers, and members find it inspiring to share a platform with them.
 However, for members with appropriate voices, there are regular solo opportunities.

 What other events are arranged by the choir?